-In this subsection, we exhibit sets $A, B \subseteq \Nz$ that demonstrate that $\Phi_r$- and $\Phi_s$-invariance alone does not suffice to reach the conclusions in \cref{thm_1}.
-This is in contrast to \cref{prop_discrete_furstenberg}: the conclusion holds under the weaker assumption that $A$ is simultaneously $\Phi_r$- and $\Phi_s$-invariant.
-We do not know whether $\Psi$-invariance alone suffices in either \cref{prop_discrete_furstenberg} or \cref{thm_1}, but invariance under multiplication by $r$ and $s$ alone does not suffice to reach the conclusions in either theorem: the set of squares is invariant under multiplication by both 4 and 9 simultaneously, but has dimension equal to $1/2$, while the sets in the example below demonstrate that \cref{thm_1} does not hold under the assumption of invariance under multiplication.
+This example demonstrates that neither $\Phi$-invariance nor the invariance indicated in \ref{example_mult_invariance} suffice to obtain the result in \cref{cor_dim_of_sumsets_of_artbirary_subsets_v2}.
+This is in contrast to \cref{prop_discrete_furstenberg}, where the conclusion holds under the weaker assumption that the sets $A$ and $B$ are $\Phi_r$- and $\Phi_s$-invariant, respectively.
+We do not know whether $\Psi$-invariance alone suffices in either \cref{prop_discrete_furstenberg} or \cref{cor_dim_of_sumsets_of_artbirary_subsets_v2}, but invariance under multiplication by $r$ and $s$ (in the sense of \ref{example_mult_invariance}) does not suffice to reach the conclusions in either theorem: the set of squares is invariant under multiplication by both 4 and 9 simultaneously, but has dimension equal to $1/2$, while the sets $A$ and $B$ above demonstrate that \cref{cor_dim_of_sumsets_of_artbirary_subsets_v2} does not hold under the assumption of invariance under multiplication.